creold/adobe-scripts/README.md

 ![RenameArtboardAsLayer](ai/RenameArtboardAsLayer.gif)

 ### RenameArtboardAsSize.jsx
 The script names the artboard by its size in pixels.
+If you don't want save Artboard name, but replace with his size, change `var SAVE_NAME = true;` in the script file to `false`

 ![RenameArtboardAsSize](ai/RenameArtboardAsSize.gif)